TwinLizzie/NGnoidTV/NGNUITY.md

 ### Weaponizing Hustle Culture to the detriment of Capitalism

-We should view Work as a means to an end, not as a virtue in and of itself.
+Our bodies never evolved to sit in front of computers, deprived of Vitamin D, typing out lines of code for hours at a time, leaking Melatonin under the glare of the blue fluorescent light.
+It is precisely because of this that we ought to view Work as a means to an end, not as a virtue in and of itself.
 Our true virtue should be to live a happy life free from disease and hardship, and allow everybody else to achieve the same.

 However, in order to get there, we have to work tirelessly - and [ruthlessly].
 The emancipatory potential of technology is not going to unlock itself on its own.
 There are real and tangible rewards waiting for us at the end of the battlefield, after all, but only if we take control of the steering wheel ourselves.